 In May 1998, at a hearing on a motion for a new trial, the lead detective admitted that he had taken a detailed statement from Todd, but had withheld it from the case file.
 However, he said he had given the statement to Pollack, the prosecutor.
 The judge then ordered Pollack removed from the case and the hearing was postponed.

 On August 21, 1998 the prosecution agreed that exculpatory evidence had not been disclosed to the defense and agreed to vacate Pettiford’s first-degree murder conviction.
-Pettiford then pleaded no contest to a charge of manslaughter and he was released.
+Pettiford then pled no contest to a charge of manslaughter and he was released.

 In July 1999, the Baltimore Sun newspaper disclosed that their review of the homicide file turned up even more evidence that had not been disclosed.
-Todd had provided an address for Smith, given police the names of three other men he believed were involved in the shooting, and provided information to police for months after the murder.
+Todd had provided an address for Smith, given police the names of three other men he believed were involved in the shooting, and provided other information to police after the murder.

 Based on this disclosure, Pettiford’s attorney filed a motion seeking dismissal of the manslaughter charge.
 In May, 2000, the motion was granted and the no contest plea was vacated.
 On June 13, 2000, the prosecution dismissed the charge.